tidecoin/tidecoin/README.md

 # Tidecoin (TDC)

-Tidecoin is a post-quantum cryptocurrency that replaces ECDSA entirely with NIST-standardized FALCON-512 digital signatures, securing every transaction against quantum computing attacks since genesis (December 2020).
-Built on Bitcoin Core v30 with a 21 million TDC supply, CPU-mineable via YespowerTIDE.
+Tidecoin is a post-quantum cryptocurrency built on Bitcoin Core v30.
+It replaces ECDSA with Falcon-512 signatures from genesis, provides an upgrade path to Falcon-1024 and ML-DSA, has a 21 million TDC supply, and is CPU-mineable via YespowerTIDE in its pre-AuxPoW phase.

 ## What is Tidecoin?

 Tidecoin is a decentralized peer-to-peer cryptocurrency engineered from block zero to resist attacks from both classical and quantum computers.
-While Bitcoin and virtually all major blockchains rely on ECDSA — which Shor's algorithm will break once sufficiently powerful quantum computers exist — Tidecoin replaces ECDSA entirely with NIST-standardized post-quantum signature schemes.
+While Bitcoin and virtually all major blockchains rely on ECDSA or Schnorr signatures over secp256k1 — which Shor's algorithm will break once sufficiently powerful quantum computers exist — Tidecoin replaces ECDSA entirely with post-quantum signature schemes from the NIST PQC process.

-The network has been in continuous operation since December 27, 2020, with over 2.3 million blocks produced and zero security incidents.
-Every cryptographic primitive in Tidecoin is either a finalized NIST standard or a NIST competition winner in active standardization.
+The network has been in continuous operation since December 27, 2020, with over 2.3 million blocks produced.
+No security incident, consensus failure, or cryptographic vulnerability has been reported.
+Tidecoin uses finalized NIST standards where available and NIST-selected schemes still in standardization where appropriate.

 | | |
 |---|---|